programmfabrik/fylr-install/README.md

 # fylr installation methods

-* [container desktop](desktop/README.md): To set up the fylr container on your desktop (With a container engine like docker, for Linux containers).
+This is now newer at https://docs.fylr.io/for-system-administrators/installation

+Thus, this repo will be removed at some point.

-* [container server](docker/README.md): To set up fylr container on a server (With a container engine like docker, for Linux containers).
+* [container server](https://docs.fylr.io/for-system-administrators/installation/linux-docker-compose): To set up fylr container on a server (With a container engine like docker, for Linux containers).

 * [kubernetes](https://github.com/programmfabrik/fylr-helm): See our [helm chart](https://github.com/programmfabrik/fylr-helm).

-* [fylr.exe](windows/README.md): To run fylr.exe on Windows.
+* [fylr.exe](https://docs.fylr.io/for-system-administrators/installation/windows): To run fylr.exe on Windows.

 ## Contact us